cwyant314159/generic-application-template/README.md

 `LDFLAGS` contains all the flags that are passed to the linker.
 The `LDFLAGS` variable does not use the `COMMON_FLAGS` variable.
 If a flag is required by both the compiler and linker, it must be added to both the appropriate compiler flags variable and the linker flags variable.
+Another detail that's easy to miss with the setup of this Makefile is that since `gcc -c -xc++` is used as the C++, the `-lstdc++` flag must be passed to the linker.
+If `g++` was used as the linker this would not be necessary.
+To maintain maximum flexibility (i.e. compiling a C only program), `gcc` is used as the linker.

 ### Other Variables